GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Everything_Media_Ecology/Everything_is_Virtue_Signaling.md

 <img width="1171" height="1252" alt="image" src="https://github.com/user-attachments/assets/6b212464-7ce7-4eb4-9042-672f5b03fd21" />

-On the VHS tape image, you will see "Parabola media" at the bottom, an outer-space VLA dish reference metaphor.
+On the VHS tape image, you will see "PARABOLA magazine" at the bottom, an outer-space VLA dish reference metaphor.